Strategic roadmapping - leading in times of uncertainty

 The pressure resulting from uncertainty is often most acute in senior management roles where strategic decisions that have far reaching effects and consequences need to be made.
 If uncertainty is not approached with the respect and structure it demands, it can paralyse their ability to make logical choices or lead to decisions that neither minimise threats nor exploit opportunities.

-So what can senior managers do?
+So what can leaders and senior managers do?

 Organisations need to move away from traditional planning and linear forecasting tools in strategic decision-making under these uncertain conditions.
 These tools become inadequate in complex and evolving environments.
 They are generally unable to navigate uncertainty or lead to a flexible, robust and resilient strategy that helps organisations remain on the front foot and adequately respond as the yet unknown future reveals itself.